DevnagriAI/devnagri_docs/guide/Dota_web.md

 ## New Order on DOTA

-1. User needs to enter the URL of his website which needs to be localised.
+1. Enter the URL of the website which needs to go multilingual.
 2. Select the pricing plan.
 3. Select the duration.